All Buddhists should know the meaning of dukkha and the meaning of sukha.

 I can’t get no:

-I can’t get no Sukha [the authoentic state of happiness]
+I can’t get no Sukha [the authentic state of happiness]

 The crazy thing is: Life was great back then.
 So why the hell did I not feel good about life?

 But in my young, naïve, and ignorant mind the stages weren’t big enough, the home I’d moved into wasn’t fancy enough, and my girlfriend (ah, let’s not go there).

-Later in life I would learn to be happy even though I had far less.
+Later in life, I would learn to be happy even though I had far less.
 The drought in my bank account didn’t stress me.
 My unemployed status was no cause for alarm.
 My student loan was a triviality.
-Because even though situations were not favorable, my mind was in the right place.
+Because even though situations were not favourable, my mind was in the right place.
 I had sukha, meaning happiness, pleasure, and bliss.

 The universe taught me a valuable life lesson: dissatisfaction is a state of mind.
 Happiness, unhappiness, content, discontent, are all mental phenomena.